Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Many online and traditional banks have a payment feature for transferring money built directly into their mobile banking app.

-In most cases, sending money is free, and the funds are available almost instantly.
+Sending money is often free, and the funds are typically available almost instantly.
 As long as the recipient is enrolled, you’ll only need their email or phone number to send them money.

 Pros and cons of bank app transfers